tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 cleanup in `runIOL`.
 Finally, local references cannot be allowed to escape the scope of `runIOL`, as they become invalid before `runIOL` returns.
 This is achieved by constraining its argument to yield an unrestricted value `Unrestricted a`.
-If needed, it could be possible to come up with a version of `runIOL` that uses the argument of `popLocalFrame` to have a selected reference survive.

-Admittedly, if exceptions need to be caught, it has to be done by the caller of `runIOL`, outside the safety of `IOL`.
-In our experience, many applications need to catch exceptions at a few places only, and this becomes a modest price to pay.
+Admittedly, if exceptions need to be caught, it has to be done by the caller of `runIOL`, not from within `IOL`.
+In our experience, many applications need to catch exceptions in a few places only, and this becomes a modest price to pay.

 ## Summary